gautam-pala/Resume-Rater/README.md

   - For the supervised strategy, since the keywords have no weights attached to them, we average the intercepts for each keyword to get the `KM` score
   - For the unsupervised strategy, since the probabiltiies of the keywords can be derived from the LDA model, we can use them as weight coefficients for each intercept in a linear combination to get the `KM` score

+** Most intercepts plateau at 7-degree, where adjusted R2 is max.
+However, at 7-d, intercept ratio between keywords are very low, which means words similar to the keywords and not so similar are hard to differentiate.
+Also, there is a steep drop in intercept value from 7-d to 8-d.
+As 8-d difference is similar to 1-d, with much higher adj R2, we can get a more accurate keyword dissimilarity using 8-d.

 ![](assets/README-71ce7220.png)
 regression of mean of top `n` correlations for a particular keyword